 Copyright is a form of legal protection granted by U.S. law (Title 17, U.S. Code) which protects the copyright holder's exclusive right to copy, distribute, publicly perform, publicly display, and make derivatives of original works.

-The details contained in this guide are provided as guidance and information as one investigates their copyright or intellectual property needs, and does not serve as legal advice.
+The details contained in this guide are provided as guidance and information as one investigates thier copyright or intellectual property needs, and does not serve as legal advice.

 Members of the Carnegie Mellon community are expected to obey the Copyright Law of the United States.
 Managing your copyrights effectively and using other people's copyrighted work in compliance with the law are important to your success and advancement and to achieving the mission of the university.
 The University Libraries’ website assembles resources and tools to help you understand and comply with the law.

 Intellectual Property Policy

 Describes who owns what intellectual property created at Carnegie Mellon University.

 Describes legal limitations and exceptions to the copyright owner’s exclusive rights, most notably fair use.
 The Appendix provides guidance on conducting a fair use analysis to determine if a proposed use qualifies as a fair use.

 Campus affiliates should be aware that a Computing Policy and numerous guidelines govern the use of computing resources on campus.